-Arts, Museums and Wineries in Hilton Head, SC
+Arts and Museums in Hilton Head, SC

 The Sandbox is a non-profit, hands-on interactive museum filled with unique entertaining, and educational play areas including a ship, international airport with a plane, Loggerhead Sandcastle, construction zone, bank, kitchen, arts and crafts and more.